 As a couple of additional tips, for men, start with maintaining your facial hair and skin in order to look well-groomed and professional.
 This means having a well-kept hairstyle as well as utilizing brand new razors daily or weekly to keep your beard and mustache styled to perfection and avoid looking scruffy and ragged.
 Moving on to clothing, be smart with tops like knit sweaters and button-down shirts for business casual offices or buttoned suits for more formal work atmospheres.
 Finish off with a pair of durable, yet classy shoes and you’ll be sure to turn heads.

 For women, you will want to dress to match the style of your office.
 For more casual atmospheres, blouses and colored shirts with khakis or slacks will look best, but for more for formal settings, a well-tailored pantsuit or skirt suit with tights and heels will have you looking up to par.
-Plus, take care of your own habits too like brushing your hair regularly, and grooming and painting your nails.
+Plus, take care of your own habits too like brushing your hair regularly, and grooming and painting your nails with pink coral nail polish.
 For more inspiration, check out a great women’s guide on what to wear to work, here.

 3. Work on your posture and body language

 Believe it or not, your posture and body language at work can tell a lot more about you.
 Your posture is one way to demonstrate to your superiors that you’re engaged with your work and show that your mind is actually focusing on the task at hand.
 At your desk, make sure you’re sitting up straight and aren’t slouched over.
 Not only is this a good look for your boss, but sitting up straight is good for your overall lifestyle.
 Your back will thank you later if you’re constantly sitting up straight.